Misson42/.github/README.md

 ### Phase 1 of The Ark includes,

-> A full stelf standing Blockchain called `Hevy-D`.
+> A full self standing Blockchain called `Hevy-D`.
 Hevy-D was developed with Basic Human Income as its core attribute

 > An Operating System called `Puter`, that will run the Blockchain.